 PSA 10 Value: $25,000

-Yep this is worth more than the Jordan sticker from the same set, and it’s really due to the fact that the card has 1/7 of the Jordan cards graded and the quality in production on the Jabbar was horrendous.
+Yep, this is the second most valuable card in the 86 Fleer sticker set, and it’s really due to the fact that the card has 1/7 of the Jordan cards graded and the quality in production on the Jabbar was horrendous.
 So, finding a PSA 10 is tough, but finding raw or lower grade copies of the Jabbar is easy and quite affordable.

 1986 Fleer Sticker – Michael Jordan (#8)

 While the 1986 Fleer Basketball remains hot, the sticker set from the same issue is a very in-demand set.
-The cards were issued one per pack, so first there were less cards issued.
+The cards were issued one per pack, so first there were fewer cards issued.
 Plus the sticker cards were plagued with terrible centering and print issues, making it extremely tough to find mint versions of the card.
 The Jordan sticker is not exactly rare—PSA has graded over 7000 of the sticker card from the set, while it has graded over 16,000 of Jordan’s regular Fleer card.
-Near Mint copies however can sometimes be found for under $500.
+Lower grade copies however can sometimes be found for under $4000.

 1987 Fleer Sticker – Michael Jordan (#2)

 Similar story to the 86 Fleer sticker set, the 87 Fleer stickers were inserted one per pack and were produced in less quantities than the regular cards.
 There are over 4700 of Jordan stickers that have been graded by PSA.
 Excellent to Near Mint copies are quite abundant on eBay.